 Read More on Armenia in our Itinerary for the Caucasus like a local.

 Best Australian Beer Snacks

-I was somewhat dubious when Alex Gibb of Size Jinx in One told us of his top Australian beer snack pairing, but now I can’t wait to go back.
+I was somewhat dubious when Alex Gibb of Size Jinx in One told us of his top Australian beer snack pairing, but now I can’t wait to go back and taste this.

 Best snack with Australian Beer?
 What could that be?
 Well for me it’s Vegemite on white buttered toast with Matso’s Mango Beer.
 It’s Vegemite, not Marmite.

 Kicking back on a nice hot summers day with your Mango beer, but there’s something missing?
 You know that time of the day, where you haven’t eaten anything for lunch and your stomach is just craving hard for a snack.
 The combination of Vegemite and Matsos beer is unique and I would say it is still my favourite beer snack today.

 There are two traditional versions of Marmite, the British version and the New Zealand version.
 Australia, however, has it’s own version called Vegemite.
 It is currently my favourite beer snack in Australia.
 Matso’s Mango beer is just pure goodness for the taste buds.
 If there were some health factor for drinking this beer I would be drinking more.
 At the end of the day, it’s just a good beer that has a flavour of Mango, that compliments the hot dusty dry weather conditions.